datreant/datreant/docs/api_treants.rst

 Members
 ```````
-The class :class:`datreant.core.limbs.MemberBundle` is the interface used
+The class :class:`datreant.core.limbs.MemberBundle` is the interface used by a
-by a Group to manage its members.
+Group to manage its members.
+Its API matches that of
+:class:`datreant.core.Bundle`.

 .. autoclass:: datreant.core.limbs.MemberBundle
     :members: